devak23/banking-finance/ReadME.md

 It's a funds transfer system run by NACHA (National Automated Clearing House Association).
 Its generally used by depository institutions such as banks.
 When you send money from one account to another, you can do it via bank wire or ACH.
 Think of ACH as an electronic payment from one bank account to another.
 The transaction is initiated by a business to debit an account by submitting an ACH file.
 This file contains the bank’s ABA (American Bankers Association®) number and the account number(s) to debit, along with the amount(s).
 This file is submitted for processing nightly and passes through networks controlled by the Federal Reserve.
 ACH payments are not guaranteed; that is, they must clear, much like a check.
 ACH is useful as an alternative to accepting a credit card.

+#### _Demand Deposit_, _Term Deposit_

+These are funds held in an account that can be withdrawn at any time by the depositor.
+Ex: Savings account, checking account.
+A term deposit or time deposits are made for a predetermined amount of time at a certain rate.
+Demand Deposits have high liquidity, lower interest rates Vs term deposits have lower liquidity but higher interest rates.
+The most common form of a term deposit is called a CD (certificate of Deposit)

 #### _Despository Institutions_

 A depository institution is colloquiallyc called as "finanical institution" in US such as savings bank, commercial banks, loan associations, credit unions that is legally allowed to accept monetary deposits from consumers